kaliop-uk/ezloremipsumbundle/Resources/doc/DSL/Faker.md

 * The full list of default providers is documented at https://github.com/fzaninotto/Faker

-* Coming with the bundle is a provider that registers the `picture` and `pictureUrl` properties.
+* Coming with the bundle are providers that register:

+    * the `picture` and `pictureUrl` properties.
         Those behave almost exactly like the native `image` and `imageUrl` ones, except for not supporting the 'category'.
         They retrieve the images from service picsum.photos instead of lorempixel.

+    * the `randomXmlText($maxDepth=4, $maxWidth=4)` property.
+        It works as the original `randomHtml` property, except that it generates rich text compatible with the XmlText field type.

 * It is also possible to register custom providers from your own code.